 Where we are at today is the logical outcome of propping up the financial system that has been used to organize the entire world since the post-World War II Yalta and Bretton Woods conferences and the Nixon Shock, which was the initial default on the commitments made in those conferences.

 What makes today's circumstances more challenging is that population has continued to grow while the labor market has continued to deteriorate due to technology advances.
 It is important to recognize that technology is DEFLATIONARY.
 Technology renders the old obsolete and over-priced.
 Lower prices means lower revenues, incomes and profits from the top all of the way down the income pyramid.
 However, owning massively deflationary technology (useful and in high demand) yields its owner(s) major windfalls because the competition doesn't exist and you only have to marginally reduce prices to conquer the old technology and its owners.
 Think of what Walmart did in the 1980s and 1990s through purchasing and logistics and what Amazon has taken to the next level since Y2K.

 Going forward, it is imperative to step back from the muddy waters and try to perceive the very big picture and its problems.
-Politicians a product of their constituents' problems and serious problems demand real solutions.
+Politicians are a product of their constituents' problems and serious problems demand real solutions.
 Due to the seriousness and urgency of the world's problems, I believe it is fair to anticipate that interfering with prescribed solutions will not be met with patience or sympathy to all concerns.